 The slider feature is optional.
 If you don’t activate it, don’t worry — your site will function fine.
 It’ll just look a bit different — you’ll see the header image at the top, and then a standard blog layout for the rest of the page.
 But if you want to use the post slider, you’ll need to create and publish, well, posts.
 We haven’t talked about that just yet — and you can skip to the Create pages and posts section below for a sneak peek — but in order for the post slider to work, you must create and publish a few posts, mark them as “sticky” so they’ll stick to the front page, and set featured images to each.
 (For your first several posts, you could consider a welcome message to your guests, preliminary notes about your wedding venue and reception, or a candid update on event planning thus far.)

 Once you’ve got a handful of published posts on your site, follow these steps to activate the slider:

 Repeat this process for other posts you’d like to feature in the slider.
-The maximum number of posts you can select depends on your theme — you can make up to 10 posts sticky on the Forever theme, for example.
+The maximum number of posts you can select depends on your theme.

-Set featured images for your sticky posts.
-While making a post “sticky” adds it to the slider, you need to do one other step: when you’re editing a post, head to the bottom right to the Featured Image module, click Set featured image, and select an image for the post, which will appear in the slider.
-Be sure to do this for all of your sticky posts.
+Step 2: Set featured images for your featured posts.
+Before being able to display a post in the slider, you need to do a few more steps: when you’re editing a post, head to the Featured Image module on the left, click Set Featured Image, and select an image for the post, which will appear in the slider.
+Be sure to do this for all of your featured posts.